-Over the year to 31 March 2023, the Trustees will look to commence winding up the Scheme and transferring the rights of the Scheme members to a larger pension scheme at an appropriate time.
+Over the year to 31 March 2024, the Trustees will look to commence winding up the Scheme and transferring the rights of the Scheme members to a larger pension scheme at an appropriate time.

-As previously noted, Schlumberger plc have already commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees) from 1 April 2023.
+As previously noted, Schlumberger plc have already commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees).
+This is expected to be implemented in the Scheme year to 31 March 2024.

-The Trustees will therefore work with Schlumberger plc on this consolidation project alongside any plans to wind up the Scheme and transfer the rights of Scheme members into the new pension arrangement, noting that the eventual introduction of any new arrangement may be later than 1 April 2023.
+The Trustees will therefore work with Schlumberger plc on this consolidation project alongside any plans to wind up the Scheme and transfer the rights of Scheme members into the new pension arrangement.

-The Trustees will also work with Schlumberger plc on how to address the Crest plans and the pensioner members, which may involve assigning pensioner members' policies from being in the name of the Trustees to being in the name of the individual members themselves, which would transfer legal ownership of the holdings from the Scheme to the individuals by creating a policy for each individual.
+The Trustees will also work with Schlumberger plc on how to address the Crest plans and the pensioner members, which involves assigning pensioner members' policies from being in the name of the Trustees to being in the name of the individual members themselves, which would transfer legal ownership of the holdings from the Scheme to the individuals by creating a policy for each individual.